Finding out you have diabetes can be a shock. You might feel angry, sad, confused, or stressed about the diagnosis and all the changes it brings.

 Start to make the adjustment as best you can, and with help from your doctor and support from family and friends.
 You'll begin to get used to keeping up with your blood sugar tests, medications, doctor appointments, diet, and exercise.

 Like any other condition, diabetes can be tough to manage at times.
 You may not understand what your doctors say, or what you’re supposed to do.
+Ask questions about anything that you don’t understand.
+See if there are diabetes education classes nearby.

 You may think of anger as something bad.
 But it doesn’t have to be destructive or negative.
 You can make it work for you.